harshkv/Top-Paid-Apps-Apple-API/README.md

 Adding applications to filted list removes applications from the main list.

-Deleting of applications from fliterd list, puts back applications to main list.
+Deleting applications from filterd list, puts back applications to main list.